• Skip to primary navigation

 Cooking the Beef Bourguignon

-• Pour the liquid into a saucepan and put it on medium heat.
+• Transfer the liquid into a saucepan and simmer for 5 minutes over low-medium heat.

 • 45 minutes before the end of the cooking time, start preparing your garnishes.